VILA-Lab/SRe2L/SCDD/README.md

-# Self-supervised Compression Method for Dataset Distillation
+# Self-supervised Compression for Dataset Distillation

 :fire: The official implementation of "**A Good Compression Is All You Need for Dataset Distillation**"